tomfrankkirk/regtricks/README.md

 The following three classes are provided for working with registrations, motion corrections and image spaces.

-`Registration`: a 4x4 affine transformation, that optionally can be associated with a specific source and reference image ('from' and 'to').
+`Registration`: a 4x4 affine transformation, that optionally can be associated with a specific source and reference image.
 Internally, all registrations are stored in world-world terms, and all interactions between registrations are also in world-world terms unless expressly requested.

 `MotionCorrection`: a sequence of `Registration` objects, one for each volume of a timeseries.